Testing code#

 └── testthat.R

 The Python example above has one file containing unit tests for each module (group of related functions and classes).
-When using this structure you may want to also group multiple test functions into test classes.
-Having one test class per function/class that you are testing will make it clear that the group of tests relates to a that function or class in your source code.
+When using this structure, you may want to also group multiple test functions into test classes.
+Having one test class per function/class that you are testing will make it clear that the group of tests relates to that function or class in your source code.

 # An example for tests/unit/test_math.py